Australia

 Shark attacks are very rare in Australia, but long-term data show they appear to be rising.

-The highest number of attacks recorded in a single year was in 2020, when 28 people were bitten in unprovoked attacks, according to ASID.
-Seven of them died.
+The highest number of attacks recorded in a single year was in 2020, when 28 people were bitten in unprovoked attacks, according to the Australian Shark Incident Database.
+Seven of those people died.

-Last year there were 23 shark incidents and six people died.
+Last year, there were 23 shark incidents, which resulted in six deaths.

 For the latest from SBS News, download our app and subscribe to our newsletter.